PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

 kubectl get pods -n viz-workflow
 ```

 The output displays leader pods with their randomly generated, unique suffix, as well as worker pods.
 You can have multiple terminals open simultaneously, one to run the script and another to check the status of the pods.

+If you want to examine the state of the leader pod, you can open a bash terminal in the pod.
+This might require you to change the command that the leader pod is running since by default it will exit immediately after running the parsl script (e.g. add a `sleep infinity` in the job manifest).

+First, retrieve the name of the leader pod from the Kubernetes Engine UI:

+- Navigate to the [Kubernetes Engine UI Workloads](https://console.cloud.google.com/kubernetes/workload/overview?project=pdg-project-406720&pageState=(%22savedViews%22:(%22i%22:%22226f72e6aa1747f18ef55672549c7c91%22,%22c%22:%5B%5D,%22n%22:%5B%5D))) page.
+- Select the `viz-workflow-leader-job` pod
+- Scoll down to the `Managed pods` section and select the active pod `viz-workflow-leader-{ID}`.
+The pod name changes every time the deployment is updated, so the leader pod name ends with a string.

+Then, open a terminal within the leader pod.
+Replace `<pod_name>` below with the current name.

+    ```
+    kubectl exec -it <pod_name> -c viz-workflow-leader -n viz-workflow -- bash
+    ```

+Your terminal should now display something like: `root@viz-workflow-leader-548bd45d87-fj6tr:/usr/local/share/app#`

 ## Cleanup

-1. Delete any hanging worker pods, either from the Cloud Console GKE Workloads page, or by running a command with the namespace and pod specified:
+1. Delete any hanging leader or worker pods, either from the Cloud Console GKE Workloads page, or by running a command with the namespace and pod specified:

 ```
 kubectl delete pods -n viz-workflow viz-workflow-worker-1722275361950
 ```

-Usually the parsl script itself should clean up these pods at the end of a run, but you may need to do it manually if the previous run exited abnormally:
+Usually the parsl script itself should clean up these pods at the end of a run, but you may need to do it manually if the previous run exited abnormally.

-- pod_name prefix: `viz-workflow-worker`

-2. *Optional:* From the Cloud Console GKE Workloads page, delete the leader pod:
-    * deployment name: `viz-workflow-leader`
-3. *Optional:* From Cloud Console GCE VM Instances page, stop the GCE VM instance:
+2. *Optional:* From Cloud Console GCE VM Instances page, stop the GCE VM instance:
     * instance name: `pdg-gke-entrypoint`
     * zone: `us-west1-b`